lukewys/chamber-ensemble-generator/README.md

 The script will download all the data types in the CocoChorales dataset to the `cocochorales_full_v1_zipped` folder it creates under current directory.
 Please see [data_format.md](data_format.md) for details of each type.
 You could comment the lines of the data download you don't want to download.

-Below are the size of 5 types of data in CocoChorales:
+Below are the size of 5 types of data in CocoChorales full dataset:
  - main_dataset: 569G.
  - note_expression: 1.3G.
  - synthesis_parameters: 2.3T.